 Changing hormones can have a huge impact on anxiety levels, and these challenges cannot be controlled through behavioral changes alone.

-The key is to uncover the root cause of the anxiety.
-If the symptoms are relatively minor, magnesium and theanine can help boost serotonin levels in the brain.
-If the anxiety is severe, it will take some fact finding to sort through the environmental and metabolic factors that may be causing the problem.
+The key is to uncover the root cause of the anxieties your patient may face.
+If your patient's experience is relatively minor, magnesium and theanine can help boost serotonin levels in the brain.*

 In most cases, a combination of lifestyle adjustments and relaxation techniques, coupled with a strategic supplement protocol can help your patient get back on track.*

-Gaba is another amino acid, produced by the brain to rein in the neurons firing across the grey matter.
-If someone doesn't have enough Gaba, the neurons can become too active, which can lead to chronic anxiety.
-Gaba production can be supported by vitamin B6 and magnesium.
-These might be included with a supplement or taken independently to help boost a patient’s Gaba levels.
+GABA is another amino acid, produced by the brain to rein in the neurons firing across the grey matter.* If someone doesn't have enough GABA, the neurons can become too active, which can lead to more anxiousness.* GABA production can be supported by vitamin B6 and magnesium.* These might be included with a supplement or taken independently to help boost a patient’s GABA levels.*

 Many physicians recommend magnesium as a starting point, especially for people struggling with stress-related stomach issues.*

 This amino acid occurs naturally in green tea.
-Because of its similarity to the excitatory neurochemical, glutamate, L Theanine is able to block its production, which helps reduce anxiety and promotes calming.
-Our Serenity Now supplement is one example.
-It’s a chewable that contains Suntheanine®, Brand L-Theanine and ProCalm™, a patented bioactive peptide found in milk protein hydrolysate.
+Because of its similarity to the excitatory neurochemical, glutamate, L Theanine is able to block its production, which helps control occasional anxiety and promotes calming.*

-Many B combination vitamins, like niacinamide, offer important benefits for managing anxiety as well.
+Many B combination vitamins, like niacinamide, offer important benefits for managing anxiousness as well.*

 Botanicals are becoming increasingly popular.
-In addition to Bacopa, you will also find botanicals like passion flower, chamomile flower, lemon balm, and Siberian ginseng in anxiety formulas.
+In addition to Bacopa, you will also find botanicals like passion flower, chamomile flower, lemon balm, and Siberian ginseng in calming formulas.

-Supplements play an important role in managing anxiety, but the best results come when they are integrated in a lifestyle that promotes health and relaxation.
-Meditation and yoga can have an enormous impact on patients when they embrace these techniques.
+Supplements play an important role in helping manage occasional anxiety, but the best results come when they are integrated in a lifestyle that promotes health and relaxation.* Meditation and yoga can have an enormous impact on patients when they embrace these techniques.

 Potential Adverse Effects